kengibson1111/tour-of-go/README.md

   pointers are not quite like C pointers because there is no arithmetic.
 But the efficiencies are there, and pointer arithmetic can venture into illegal process memory space anyway :).
 Function call stacks can be really tight like in C. This lesson is focusing only on a pointer to a primitive type.

+* structs - and the fun continues. objects?
+Uh, no. And there is a way to define and export a "method" meant specifically for a struct, but that's later.
+Functions, pointers, structs - back to the future.
+For this lesson I would assume that the struct instance is being created on the stack (not heap).
+Whether or not fmt.Println copies the struct instance or just uses a pointer to the struct for the call stack is unknown at this point.